The Oil and Gas Law Review: United Arab Emirates - Abu Dhabi

 Article 23 of the Constitution of the UAE provides that the natural resources and wealth in each emirate are the public property of that emirate and that the 'community' must preserve and use those resources and that wealth for the public good and in the interests of the national economy.

-- the SPC is responsible for setting the fiscal framework for the oil and gas industry in Abu Dhabi and, through its secretariat, for overseeing royalty and tax assessment and collection; and
+- the Supreme Council is responsible for setting the fiscal framework for the oil and gas industry in Abu Dhabi and, through its secretariat, for overseeing royalty and tax assessment and collection.

-The SPC is chaired by the ruler of Abu Dhabi.
-Its other members include a group of prominent members of the ruling family, the UAE's Minister of Energy and the current and former Chief Executive Officer of ADNOC.7 The SPC is supported by a full-time secretariat.
+The Supreme Council is chaired by the ruler of Abu Dhabi.
+Its other members include prominent members of the ruling family, senior Abu Dhabi government officials, the chief executive officer of ADNOC and the chief executive officer of Mubadala Investment Company.
+The Supreme Council is supported by a full-time secretariat.

 The law also contains detailed provisions regulating the drilling, completing, reworking and abandonment of wells, including the process for obtaining consent, minimum standards to be met and reporting obligations.